StaySafeGeneva/StaySafeGeneva.github.io/index.md

 Road safety has always an important matter for city administrations.
-In particular, traffic accidents have increased during last years in Switzerland [http://lenews.ch/2017/06/23/swiss-traffic-worse-in-2016-especially-in-lausanne/].
-Nowadays, all the accidents data from 2010 to 2016 of the region of Geneva, is available.
-So why not use this data to help the administration and the road users to apply more detailed preventive measures?
+In particular, traffic accidents have increased during last years in Switzerland[link](http://lenews.ch/2017/06/23/swiss-traffic-worse-in-2016-especially-in-lausanne/).
+Nowadays, all the accidents data of the Geneva region of Geneva are available.
+So why not use this data to sensibilize the citizens and help the administration to apply more detailed preventive measures?

 ![](../img/Geneva panorama.jpg){: .align-center}